Fractal dimension on networks: Self-similarity of complex networks

 where $l_0$ is a characteristic length.

 For a self-similar structure, a power-law relation is expected rather than the exponential relation above.
 From this fact, it would seem that the small-world networks are not self-similar under a length-scale transformation.

 Self-similarity has been discovered in the solvent-accessible surface areas of proteins.
 Because proteins form globular folded chains, this discovery has important implications for protein evolution and protein dynamics, as it can be used to establish characteristic dynamic length scales for protein functionality.

-The methods for calculation of the dimension
+Methods for calculation of the dimension

-Generally we calculate the fractal dimension using either the box counting method or the cluster growing method.
+The fractal dimension can be calculated using methods such as the box counting method or the cluster growing method.